phoenixframework/phoenix/H_ecto-models.md

 hostname: "localhost"
 ```

-We should also make sure to listen to the output of `ecto.gen.repo` and add our application repo as a chlid worker to our application's supervision tree.
+We should also make sure to listen to the output of `ecto.gen.repo` and add our application repo as a child worker to our application's supervision tree.

 Let's open up `lib/hello_phoenix.ex` and do that by adding `worker(HelloPhoenix.Repo, [])` to the list of children our application will start.